 The Council has assessed the impacts of the new standard that initial application of AASB 16 will have on its financial statements, however, the actual impacts may differ as the new accounting policies are subject to change until the Council presents its first financial statements that include the date of initial application.

-Notes to the Financial Statements for the financial year ended 30 June 2019

-Note 1: Significant accounting policies continued
+for the financial year ended 30 June 2019 Note 1: Significant accounting policies continued

 No current leases have been identified that require accounting for under AASB 16.

 Peppercorn Leases